← Back to yotp

 • Device names — Your device name (e.g. "Pixel 8") is shared between paired devices for display purposes.

-When your devices are on different networks, yotp uses a cloud relay to pass messages between them.
+yotp uses an encrypted cloud relay to pass OTP codes between your phone and Mac.
 The relay consists of two components:

 • Token server — A stateless Cloudflare Worker that issues authentication tokens.
 It does not store messages, log connections, or retain any data.
 It is open source.